VimsRocz/IMU/README.md

 run_triad_only
 ```

-All batch scripts create a `results/` folder in the directory you launch them
+All the batch scripts (for example `src/run_triad_only.py` and
+`src/run_all_datasets.py`) create a `results/` folder in the directory you launch them from.
-from.
 All output files are written to this directory.
-When a matching
-ground truth file such as `STATE_X001.txt` is available the script
+When a matching ground truth file such as `STATE_X001.txt` is available the script
 automatically calls `validate_with_truth.py` to compare the estimated trajectory
 against it.
 The validation summary and plots are saved alongside the exported
 `.mat` files in `results/`.